amleppa/vv-resistance_paper/README.md

-# Code repository accompanying publication on targeting of leukemic stem cell subtypes to overcome Venetoclax resistance
+# Code repository accompanying publication:
+## Leukemic stem cell subtypes determine venetoclax resistance and therapeutic vulnerabilities in AML

 For the full manuscript see: